Table of contents

 Benefits of DevSecOps

-DevOps has transformed the field of the software industry, and integrating security into this paradigm, known as DevSecOps, is elevating software development practices.
+DevOps has transformed the software industry, and integrating security into this paradigm, known as DevSecOps, is elevating software development practices.
 Embracing DevSecOps services offers various advantages, such as:

 1) Rapidly Addressing Security Vulnerabilities

 A significant advantage of DevSecOps lies in its prompt handling of newly discovered vulnerabilities.
-By seamlessly incorporating vulnerability scanning and patching into the release cycle, DevSecOps significantly improves the capability to detect and address common vulnerabilities and exposures swiftly.
+By seamlessly integrating vulnerability scanning and patching into the release cycle, DevSecOps significantly enhances the ability to detect and address common vulnerabilities and exposures promptly.
 This, in turn, reduces the timeframe during which threat actors can exploit vulnerabilities in public-facing production systems.

 2) Shared Responsibility Across Teams